BekahHW/BekahHW.github.io/_posts/2025-06-30-Which Code Assistant Fix Real Problems Best.md

 Last week, I [tested three AI coding assistants on building a new feature](https://bekahhw.com/Which-Code-Assistant-Helps-Developers-Grow).
 This time, I wanted to see how they handle something most developers deal with daily: debugging existing code problems.

-I inherited a mobile navigation issue on my writing site.
-The navbar wasn't responsive, leaving a ton of white space on mobile screens and making it a less-than-desirable experience.
+I was debugging a mobile responsiveness issue on my Astro + Tailwind site (see the [GitHub Project here](https://github.com/BekahHW/siblings-write/)).
+The navbar wasn’t collapsing on mobile, causing layout issues.
 Instead of a full navigation bar cramming into mobile view, I needed a proper hamburger menu.
+Instead of manually rewriting it, I tested how three AI code assistants—Continue, Copilot, and Cursor—would solve it.

 ![gif showing the responsive layout issue on mobile is fixed when deleting the nav bar](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/240b8dcxjht9ly0hg9v1.gif)